jaydenc3399/sep10-freedom-project/blog/entry05.md

 ---

 # Time Management
 I am able to manage my time on the tight schedule that im on.
 Right now I do some sports outside of school along with some new clubs that I joined recently.
-I also do some voulenterring outside of school and some SAT prep classes on the weekends.
-Along with all of this I have created a plan on my phone, a list of tasks so that I dont forget what I need to do when I go home because I go home at a late time around 7-7:30🕥.
+I also do some volunteering outside of school and some SAT prep classes on the weekends.
+Along with all of this I have created a plan on my phone, a list of tasks so that I don't forget what I need to do when I go home because I go home at a late time around 7-7:30🕥.
 With the list that I created I am able to prioritize the important tasks that I have so that when I go home I do those important tasks and the ones that the deadline is almost due.
 I have some free time at the end of all of this and I work on some tasks that are due soon on a different date or I take some time to relax and take a break.

 # Overcoming Challenges/ Embracing Failure
 Learning on my own for my freedom project has led to some problems that I had to solve on my own.
 Some of the code was difficult for me to understand and some people didn't do the lessons that I was doing so it was different.
-So I took it upon myself to fix my own mistakes and searched online for solutions to my problems no matter how many times I got the code wrongg and it didn't work, I still kepy going..
-These were some setbacks that I faced and also in my life when playing sports sometimes I was able to win the games however sometimes my team would drag me down a little and that would upset me but I never gave up there and just continued to keep going and continue practicing so that I can become better.
+So I took it upon myself to fix my own mistakes and searched online for solutions to my problems no matter how many times I got the code wrong and it didn't work, I still kept going.
+These were some setbacks that I faced and also in my life when playing sports sometimes I was able to win the games.
+However sometimes my team would drag me down a little and that would upset me but I never gave up and just continued to keep going and continue practicing so that I can become better.
 I also overcame some mental things like when I don't want to do homework but I still push myself to do it no matter how boring it is.
 I still find a way to push myself.
-Also one test, I got a really low grade on my chemsitry test but after studying more and putting more work in I was able to bring my grade up and also get a better grade on my next test.
+Also one test, I got a really low grade on my chemistry test but after studying more and putting more work in I was able to bring my grade up and also get a better grade on my next test.